 Pros

-- Excellent value and component selection
+- Strong value and thoughtful component selection

-- Durable, well-finished frames
+- Durable, well-built frames

 Cons

-- Limited high-end carbon options
+- Fewer high-end carbon options compared to larger brands

 Pricing and Value

-- Entry-level hardtails: $699–$999
+- Entry-Level Hardtails: $699–$999

-- Full-suspension carbon / e-MTB: $3,000–$6,000+
+- Carbon Full-Suspension / e-MTB: $3,000–$6,000+

 Related Content: